 Up until this May the beloved English rock band Slowdive hadn’t released music in over twenty years.
 Twenty-two to be exact.

-To but it bluntly, not all band’s should release music twenty years after their prime.
+To put it bluntly, not all bands should release music twenty years after their prime.
 In the case of Slowdive, however, things couldn’t be more different.

 The band aged well.

 As if they were mere grapes awaiting their time of just the right fermentation.

 Slowdive’s recent return and self-titled album bring forth a collection of tracks that peel back the very sound that once defined them.
 The latest lyrics showcase wisdom and maturity, an expected letting go of the youthfulness they once contained.

 Singer Neil Halstead remains gentle over the course of the self-titled record.
 The tracks are also sparingly fuzz rock, especially on ‘Sugar for the Pill’.